 Sunscreen labels may not tell the whole story.
 Scanning a sunscreen label, you may see a lot of acronyms - like SPF, UVA, and UVB.
 Here's a breakdown for you:

 - UVA is the radiation from the sun's light that penetrates into the skin and causes the changes that make your skin appear darker, or tan.
-UVAs can also make your skin age prematurely and cause wrinkles.
+To protect your skin from the damage of UVA radiation, you need sunscreen with the physical blockers mentioned above, like zinc oxide or titanium dioxide.

 - UVB is the radiation from the sun's light that is responsible for the surface redness and pain of sunburn.
-Both UVA and UVB are associated with skin damage and skin cancer, although UVB plays the biggest role.
+Both UVA and UVB are associated with skin damage, skin cancer, and premature skin aging.

 - When you get wet: No sunscreen is truly waterproof.
 And even "water-resistant" formulas will need to be reapplied after going swimming or taking a shower.